Honda Ridgeline Extended Warranty: Cost, Coverage and Plans

 Compare quotes from multiple providers to be sure that you're getting a good deal on an extended warranty.

 For context, the average cost of an extended warranty is around $1,000 per year of coverage.
-The quotes we collected for our hypothetical 2021 Honda Ridgeline were less expensive by comparison.
+The quotes we collected for our hypothetical 2021 Honda Ridgeline aligned pretty closely with this average.

 Our quotes were for a base model vehicle, but a more expensive trim can raise the price of your plan.
 For a lower price, you can opt for a powertrain plan or one that covers less than a bumper-to-bumper warranty.
 Just be aware that coverage limits can lead to a frustrating situation in which you're left paying out of pocket for repairs.